gauravjagpal/drf-api-project5/README.md

 ## Visitor Goals

-- When not logged in, view all posts/filter down
-- When logged in, visit all posts/filter down.
+- View all posts and filter them (both logged in and logged out)
 - Create Posts
 - Create a trip
 - View own trips